 So here is what I do:

 - I calculate students’ caucus scores with this diagnostic survey.
 That’s a template link, so you can copy that survey into your google drive and send it to your students.
-It is a simplified diagnostic from the one I put in the original caucus score writing, so don’t be surprised that the questions and scoring are different from what you’ve read in my other writing.
 The max caucus score is 16.
 The minimum score is 0.
 That form should calculate the student’s score for you.

 - I put the students in a list in order from highest caucus score to lowest.